heidisu/actor-invaders/README.md

 Do you want to see how easy it is for actors to communicate with remote actors?

 Let us split our actor system in two parts.
-If you look at the actor hierarchy diagram in the introduction you will see our three top level actors, the `GUI`, the `Game` and the `GameIntializer`.
-We will run the `GUI`actor in one application and keep the `GameIntializer`and the `Game`, with all its child actors, in another, and still be able to play the game.
+If you look at the actor hierarchy diagram in the introduction you will see our three top-level actors, the `GUI`, the `Game` and the `GameIntializer`.
+We will run the `GUI` actor in one application and keep the `GameIntializer` and the `Game`, with all its child actors, in another, and still be able to play the game.
 The applications can both be run on your computer, or you can team up with someone, and run one application each.

 #### Serialization